 Dr. Stephanie Raible is an Associate Professor of Entrepreneurship at the University of Delaware’s Alfred Lerner College of Business and Economics, with a joint affiliation in the Joseph R. Biden, Jr. School of Public Policy and Administration.
 Recognized among Poets & Quants’ Top 50 Undergraduate Business Professors and named a U.S. Fulbright Visiting Professor at Management Center Innsbruck (Austria), Dr. Raible is a leading voice in entrepreneurial education.

 Since 2012, she has taught and developed programs in entrepreneurship and leadership across universities and nonprofit initiatives.
 She co-authored the book Social Entrepreneurship: A Practice-Based Approach to Social Innovation and has served on the editorial boards of the Case Research Journal, Journal of Developmental Entrepreneurship, and the Journal of Small Business and Enterprise Development.
-Her research explores entrepreneurial identity and stereotypes, women’s entrepreneurship, entrepreneurial transitions, and social entrepreneurship.
-As Faculty Director of UD’s Social Entrepreneurship Initiative, Dr. Raible advanced nationally recognized curricular and co-curricular programs and created global study abroad opportunities in Thailand and Germany, linking social entrepreneurship with disability studies and human development & family sciences.
+As Faculty Director of UD’s Social Entrepreneurship Initiative, Dr. Raible advanced nationally recognized curricular and co-curricular programs and created global study abroad opportunities in Thailand, Germany, and England.

 Her work has been honored at the university, state, national, and international levels, including awards from the International Council for Small Business, U.S. Association for Small Business & Entrepreneurship, Delaware Business Times, the Deshpande Symposium, and the North American Case Research Association.
 At the University of Delaware, she received the institution’s highest teaching honor, the Excellence in Teaching Award, given to only four faculty each year.